tigmoore/cog_therapy/README.md

 # cog_therapy
-Test different in silico cognititve interventions to combat the degenerative effects of PCA
+Test different in silico cognititve interventions to combat the degenerative effects of simulated PCA